Human growth hormone (HGH) is an important hormone produced by your pituitary gland.

 One study found that taking a GABA supplement led to a 400% increase in HGH at rest and a 200% increase following exercise (

 Summary GABA supplements may help increase HGH production, though this increase seems to be short-lived.

 Exercise is one of the most effective ways to significantly raise your HGH levels.

-Then again, over the long term, exercise may optimize your hormone function and decrease body fat, both of which will benefit your HGH levels.
+Nevertheless, over the long term, exercise may optimize your hormone function and decrease body fat, both of which will benefit your HGH levels.

 Summary Exercise provides a large spike in HGH.
 High-intensity training is the best form of exercise to increase growth hormone levels.

-Summary Beta-alanine, carbs and protein may increase short-term growth hormone spikes during or after a workout.
+Summary Beta-alanine, carbs, and protein may increase short-term growth hormone spikes during or after a workout.